Early literacy games you can play anytime and anywhere

 Shout out a word and kids race to splat the word with a paint-covered fly swatter!

-Tip: Play outside and wearing messy clothes, the paint gets everywhere!
+Tip: Play outside and wear clothes you don’t mind the kids getting dirty, the paint gets everywhere!

 For a less messy version, use ink and stamps rather than paint and fly swatters.

 This simple game teaches rhyming words in a fun way.
 The kids will never know they are learning and it’s an easy way to keep them occupied and engaged.